williamwolf92/dnd5e-dice-roller/README.md

 ### Persistence
 - All state (dice counts, modifier, ability scores, proficiencies, custom rolls, physics settings, dice color) is automatically saved to **localStorage** and restored on next visit

+### Saving Data
+- You can save your Character Sheet and Custom Rolls data.
+A JSON file will be automatically saved to your Downloads folder, which you can later load to recover all data in case you lose or accidentally modify it.

 ---